 All Rally routes should avoid towns and villages as far as possible.
 Special Stage selection should include, as one factor, access for spectators and suitability of viewing points.
-The use of built up areas in towns and villages is not permitted.
-Built up areas are defined as roads bounded by kerbs or footpaths backed by either private houses or commercial buildings which have direct access on to the footpath.
-They may also include obstacles such as lampposts, telegraph poles, traffic signs etc. MI Safety Officers have been asked to become involved in the planning of events as soon as possible after their appointment.
+The use of built up areas in towns and villages is not permitted, other than as defined under 2.5.5 below.
+MI Safety Officers have been asked to become involved in the planning of events as soon as possible after their appointment.
 In particular the route of each event should be vetted by the Safety Officer.
 Clubs should pay particular attention to the location of any Pubs in relation to a stage and each situation will be judged by the Safety Officer on its merits as to its suitability.
 If a classic stage should include a short length of built up area application for its use must be made 3 months prior to the event and if granted will require special safety precautions equivalent in full to those required for street racing circuits.